+Discussion

+For example, this applies to:

+candidate names,

+a broken arrow,

+the outline of an oval, circle, or rectangular target used to mark voter selections, or

+informational icons identifying voter selections or other information.

+Purely decorative elements that do not communicate meaning do not have to meet this requirement.

+A 10:1 luminosity contrast ratio provides enough difference between the text and background to enable people with most color vision deficiencies to read the ballot.
+This is higher than the highest contrast requirements of 7:1 in WCAG 2.0 Checkpoint 1.4.6 (Level AAA) to accommodate a wider range of visual disabilities.
+There are many free tools available to test color luminosity contrast using the WCAG 2.0 algorithm.

+This requirement is based on WCAG 2.0 [W3C10] and Section 508 [USAB18].

-Applies to: Electronic interfaces7.1-D – Contrast options
+Applies to: Electronic interfaces

+7.1-D – Contrast options

 The voting system must provide options for high and low contrast displays, including the alternative display contrast options as listed below:

-A high contrast option with a white background and dark text, with a luminosity contrast ration of at least 20:1
+A high contrast option with a white background and dark text, with a luminosity contrast ration of at least 20:1.

-A high contrast option with a black background (between #000000 and #111111) and one of the following foreground options:
+A high contrast option with a black background (between #000000 and #111111) and one of the following foreground options, including:

-yellow text similar to #FFFF00, providing a contrast ratio of at least 17.5:1
+yellow text similar to #FFFF00, providing a contrast ratio of at least 17.5:1,

-cyan text similar to #00FFFF, providing a contrast ratio of at least 15:1
+cyan text similar to #00FFFF, providing a contrast ratio of at least 15:1, and

-white text similar to #FAFAFA, providing a contrast ratio of at least 18:1
+white text similar to #FAFAFA, providing a contrast ratio of at least 18:1.

-1. A low contrast option, providing a contrast ratio in the range of 4.5:1 to 8:1
+A low contrast option, providing a contrast ratio in the range of 4.5:1 to 8:1.